Jharsuguda Engineering School, Jharsuguda

-The Jharsuguda Engineering School(JES), Jharsuguda (ଝାରସୁଗୁଡ଼ା ଯାନ୍ତ୍ରିକ ମହାବିଦ୍ୟାଳୟ, ଝାରସୁଗୁଡ଼ା) is a state government run diploma engineering school established in 1955 by Government of Odisha.
+The Jharsuguda Engineering School(JES), Jharsuguda (ଝାରସୁଗୁଡ଼ା ଯାନ୍ତ୍ରିକ ମହାବିଦ୍ୟାଳୟ, ଝାରସୁଗୁଡ଼ା) is a public diploma engineering school established in 1955 by Government of Odisha.
 Currently the institution is affiliated to SCTE & VT & DTET of Orissa.
 It gives three year diploma courses in variety of branches of engineering.
 It also obeys the norms of AICTE.

 History

 The institute was second most old institute for diploma education established in Odisha.
 It was established in 1955 by Directorate of Technical Education & Vocational Training, Orissa with the help from Department of Industries of Orissa.
 In the recent history 2006 the institute had observed its Golden Jubilee with the presence of the honourable Chief Minister of Orissa.
 It has also been helped by the leading industries near by it both private & public sector companies.

 Campus

 The campus of the institution is located having both road & rail communication having a land of 78.02 acres area.
 It is located 2 km from the nearest town Jharsuguda bus stand & 4 km from the Jharsuguda Railway Station & N.H.
 No.49.
 The institute also have good infra-structured campus as it is one of a leading diploma institutes in Odisha.
 As in Jharsuguda district there are several industries established.
 The institution is basically surrounded by industries.